Kansas Coliseum

 Kansas Coliseum was an entertainment complex in unincorporated Sedgwick County, Kansas, United States.
-It was located north of Wichita at the intersection of I-135 and 85th Street North.
+It was located north of Wichita at the intersection of Interstate 135 and 85th Street North.

 It hosted sporting events, concerts, shows, and consisted of four pavilions, an RV park, and the 9,686-seat Britt Brown Arena, named for Harry Britton (Britt) Brown Jr., of Wichita, the former owner of The Wichita Eagle newspaper.
 Arena capacity could be configured for up to 12,200 people.